Sign In

 27/12/94 – Tottenham 0-0 Palace

-In a turn of events more shocking than declining a Bucks Fizz on Christmas Day morning, the Premier League will host just one fixture on Boxing Day in 2025.
+In a turn of events more shocking than declining a Bucks Fizz on Christmas Day morning, the Premier League hosted just one fixture on Boxing Day in 2025.

 With the expansion of European competitions including the Champions League, Europa League and Conference League, alongside the FA Cup’s rigid weekend scheduling, it appears that TV companies are the reason for this festive upset.